judka-uriel/uriel-book/uriel_en.md

 <!-- The unpaid work was similar to studying Torah —
 the same solving of complex puzzles and like a game of associations. -->

-Moreover, I still found time to maintain a large plot in the forest: sawing trees, chopping wood, gathering branches (not on the Sabbath), etc.
+Moreover, I still found time to maintain a large property in the forest: sawing trees, chopping wood, gathering branches (not on the Sabbath), etc.
 <!-- Exactly 50 years ago grandfather brought me to this place for the first time,
 so I have an obligation to maintain grandfather's legacy in order. -->